AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 ## Import the ACPCore Library

-In the next sections, we will use APIs to track screen loads ("trackState") or actions ("trackAction") in your app.
-Therefore, we need to import the library for the files that reference these APIs.
-In this sample app tutorial, we will only need to do this for one file, namely "BookingViewController.swift".
-However, in your app, you will likely need to do this for multiple files.

-In the new Experience Cloud Platform Mobile SDK, the trackState and trackAction APIs have been moved from the Analytics library to the Core library, so they can be used to send data to other solutions in addition to Analytics.
-In this section of the tutorial, we will continue to focus on iOS and Swift.
+In the next exercises, you will use APIs to track states ("trackState") and actions ("trackAction") in your app.
+In ordet to use these APIs, you need to import the library which contains them.
+In the new Experience Cloud Platform Mobile SDK, the trackState and trackAction APIs have been moved from the Analytics library to the Core library, making it possible to leverage these APIs for purposes other than just Adobe Analytics tracking.

+In this tutorial, you will only track one state, however in your actual app, you will want to track multiple states.

+**To import the ACPCore Library**

 1. Open BookingViewController.swift in Xcode
-1. At the top of the file (typically alongside other import statements) add `import ACPCore` to the file
+1. At the top of the file &mdash;typically alongside other import statements&mdash;add `import ACPCore`
 1. Save
 1. You are now ready to use trackState or trackAction APIs in this file